kyim120/FCS/README.md

-## 1. Waterfall Model

-### Explanation

-The Waterfall Model follows a **linear and sequential approach** to software development.
-Each phase must be fully completed before moving to the next phase, just like water flowing down a waterfall.
-Once a phase is finished, going back is very difficult.

-### Main Features

-* Clearly defined stages
-* Strict sequence of phases
-* Heavy documentation
-* No overlapping of phases

-### Advantages

-* Easy to understand and manage
-* Clear milestones and deliverables
-* Works well when requirements are fixed and known in advance

-### Disadvantages

-* Very difficult to handle changes
-* Errors found late are costly to fix
-* Not suitable for long-term or complex projects
+Software Development Life Cycle (SDLC) Models

+Software Development Life Cycle (SDLC) models define the process, structure, and sequence of activities used to develop high-quality software systems.
+Different models are used depending on project size, complexity, risk, and customer requirements.

 ---

-## 2. V-Model (Verification and Validation)

-### Explanation

-The V-Model is an improved version of the Waterfall Model where **testing is planned alongside development**.
-Each development stage has a corresponding testing stage, ensuring verification and validation happen early.

-### Main Features

-* Testing activities are defined early
-* Parallel development and testing phases
-* Strong emphasis on quality
+1. Waterfall Model

+Introduction

+The Waterfall Model is the earliest and most traditional SDLC model.
+It follows a linear and sequential approach, where progress flows steadily downward through distinct phases, similar to a waterfall.

+Phases of Waterfall Model

+1. Requirement Analysis – All system requirements are collected and documented.

+2. System Design – Architecture, hardware, and software design are prepared.

+3. Implementation – Coding of the software begins.

+4. Testing – The developed system is tested for errors and bugs.

+5. Deployment – The system is delivered to the customer.

+6. Maintenance – Fixes and updates are performed after delivery.

+Characteristics

+One phase must be completed before moving to the next

+No overlapping of phases

+Extensive documentation

+Little customer involvement after requirement phase

-### Advantages
+Advantages

-* Early detection of defects
-* Better quality assurance
+Simple and easy to understand

+Well-defined milestones

+Easy to manage due to rigid structure

-* Suitable for safety-critical systems
+Suitable for small projects with fixed requirements

-### Disadvantages
+Disadvantages

-* Very rigid like Waterfall
-* Changes are expensive
-* Requires clear and stable requirements
+Very difficult to accommodate changes

+Working software is available very late

+Errors discovered late increase cost

+Not suitable for dynamic or complex projects

+Example

+Used in government or defense projects where requirements are well-defined and unlikely to change.

 ---

-## 3. Agile Model

-### Explanation

-Agile is a **flexible and iterative approach** where software is developed in small parts.
-Feedback from customers is taken regularly, and changes are welcomed even late in development.
+2. V-Model (Verification and Validation Model)

+Introduction

+The V-Model is an enhancement of the Waterfall Model that emphasizes verification and validation.
+Testing is planned early and runs parallel to development activities.

+Structure of V-Model

+Each development phase has a corresponding testing phase:

+Development Phase	Testing Phase

+Requirement Analysis	Acceptance Testing
+System Design	System Testing
+Architecture Design	Integration Testing
+Module Design	Unit Testing

-### Main Features
+Key Features

-* Iterative development cycles
-* Continuous customer involvement
-* Minimal documentation
-* Working software delivered frequently
+Early test planning

+Strong focus on quality

+Defects detected at early stages

+Parallel development and testing

-### Advantages
+Advantages

-* Quickly adapts to changing requirements
-* Early delivery of useful software
+Higher success rate than Waterfall

+Early bug detection reduces cost

+Suitable for mission-critical systems

-* Strong collaboration between team and customer
+Clear traceability between requirements and tests

-### Disadvantages
+Disadvantages

-* Less emphasis on documentation
-* Hard to predict final cost and timeline
-* Requires experienced and self-organized teams
+Rigid and inflexible

+Changes are difficult to implement

+High documentation effort

+Not suitable for evolving requirements

+Example

+Used in medical systems, aviation, and embedded systems.

 ---

-## 4. Scrum Framework

-### Explanation

-Scrum is an **Agile framework** used to manage development work.
-It divides work into small time-boxed iterations called **sprints**, usually lasting 2–4 weeks.
+3. Agile Model

+Introduction

+The Agile Model is a modern and flexible approach focused on customer satisfaction, continuous feedback, and rapid delivery.
+Development is done in small iterations called increments.

+Agile Principles

+Individuals and interactions over processes

+Working software over documentation

+Customer collaboration over contracts

+Responding to change over fixed plans

-### Main Features
+Features

-* Defined roles (Product Owner, Scrum Master, Team)
-* Daily stand-up meetings
-* Sprint planning, review, and retrospective
-* Prioritized backlog

-### Advantages

-* Fast development and delivery
+Iterative and incremental development

+Frequent releases

-* Continuous improvement
+Continuous feedback

-* High visibility of progress
+Cross-functional teams

+Advantages

+Easily handles changing requirements

+Faster delivery of usable software

+Improved customer satisfaction

+Reduced project risk

-### Disadvantages
+Disadvantages

-* Depends heavily on team discipline
-* Not suitable for very large or distributed teams
-* Poor results if Scrum roles are not followed correctly
+Less documentation

+Hard to estimate cost and time

+Requires skilled developers

+Difficult for large-scale systems

+Example

+Used in web applications, mobile apps, and startups.

 ---

-## 5. Spiral Model

-### Explanation

-The Spiral Model combines **iterative development** with **risk management**.
-The project progresses through loops (spirals), and risks are identified and handled in each loop before moving forward.

-### Main Features

-* Risk analysis in every cycle
-* Prototyping used to reduce uncertainty
-* Iterative and incremental development
+4. Scrum Framework

+Introduction

+Scrum is an Agile framework designed for managing complex projects.
+Work is divided into time-boxed sprints, usually lasting 2–4 weeks.

+Scrum Roles

+1. Product Owner – Defines and prioritizes requirements

+2. Scrum Master – Ensures Scrum rules are followed

+3. Development Team – Builds the product

+Scrum Events

+Sprint Planning

+Daily Stand-up

+Sprint Review

+Sprint Retrospective

+Scrum Artifacts

+Product Backlog

+Sprint Backlog

+Increment

-### Advantages
+Advantages

-* Ideal for large and complex projects
-* Reduces project failure risk
-* Allows early user feedback
+High transparency

+Continuous improvement

+Early issue detection

+Fast delivery

-### Disadvantages
+Disadvantages

-* Complex and expensive
-* Requires risk assessment expertise
+Requires disciplined teams

-* Not suitable for small projects
+Not suitable for large distributed teams

+Poor results if roles are unclear

+Example

+Used by software companies like Google, Microsoft, and startups.

 ---

+5. Spiral Model

+Introduction

+The Spiral Model focuses on risk management.
+Development proceeds in a series of loops (spirals), and each loop includes planning, risk analysis, development, and evaluation.

+Phases of Each Spiral

+1. Planning

+2. Risk Analysis

+3. Engineering

+4. Evaluation

+Key Features

+Risk-driven approach

+Frequent prototyping

+Iterative development

+Continuous user feedback

+Advantages

+Best for large and high-risk projects

+Early identification of risks

+Flexible and reliable

+Improved customer satisfaction

+Disadvantages

+Expensive and complex

+Requires risk assessment experts

+Not suitable for small projects

+Example

+Used in banking systems, aerospace, and large enterprise software.

+---

-## 6. Extreme Programming (XP)
+6. Extreme Programming (XP)

-### Explanation
+Introduction

-Extreme Programming is an Agile method focused on **high-quality code** and **continuous testing**.
-It encourages close communication between developers and customers.
+Extreme Programming (XP) is an Agile methodology that emphasizes code quality, simplicity, and customer involvement.

-### Main Features
+Key Practices

-* Pair programming
+Pair Programming

-* Test-Driven Development (TDD)
+Test-Driven Development (TDD)

-* Continuous integration
+Continuous Integration

-* Small, frequent releases
+Refactoring

+Small Releases

-### Advantages
+Advantages

-* Produces high-quality software
-* Fast response to changes
-* Reduced defects
+High-quality code

+Early bug detection

+Fast development

+Better team communication

-### Disadvantages
+Disadvantages

-* Needs constant customer involvement
+Requires constant customer involvement

-* Not suitable for large teams
+Not suitable for large teams

-* Requires disciplined developers
+High discipline required

+Example

+Used in projects with frequently changing requirements.

+---

+Conclusion

+Each SDLC model has its own strengths and weaknesses.

+Waterfall and V-Model are best for stable requirements.

+Agile, Scrum, and XP are ideal for dynamic and fast-changing projects.

+Spiral Model is suitable for large, risky systems.

+Choosing the right model ensures successful project completion, better quality, and customer satisfaction.

+---